 Our kids really do play for the love of the game, not the love of the snack.

-Solution #1: Work together to decrease “reward snacks” including eating one food to get a reward (more broccoli to get ice cream) or participating in an activity to get a reward.
+Work together to decrease “reward snacks” including eating one food to get a reward (more broccoli to get ice cream) or participating in an activity to get a reward.

 Research shows that children learn to love the reward and not like the trigger.

-Summer Snacking Problem #2: Lack of structure
+Summer Snack Problem #2: Lack of Eating Schedule

 Summer is often more relaxed and less structured which can lead to all-day-snacking.

-Solution #2: Keeping a structured meal and snack schedule in the summer is critical.
+Keeping a structured meal and snack schedule in the summer is critical.
 If kids begin snacking all day long, meals are lost, and hunger and satiety signals become fuzzy.